ntvm/Extension-Blip/README.md

 ##
 AUCHTUNG!
 ADDON EXTREMELY BUGGLY.
-IT CAN BREAK ANYTHING
+IT CAN BREAK ANYTHING.
+Literally anything. even your parrents marrige

 # Extension-Blip
 Add-on: animate the text of character messages with variable speed and play sound along the animation.